jonas-belevicius/jonas-belevicius/README.md

 ## About me

-My name is Jonas and I am a research scientist who is also started to develop in data science.
-My daily tasks are related to cancer research and exploration of human genome.
-However, I am also interested in socio-economics and politics.
-My connection with data started in the bachelors studies of molecular biology and has not stopped yet.
-My latest achievement - finishing data science course @TuringCollege where I improved my Python skills and aquired new knowledge in deep learning.
+My name is Jonas, and I am a research scientist expanding my expertise into data science.
+My work primarily focuses on cancer research and human genome exploration.
+Beyond that, I have a strong interest in socio-economics and politics.
+My journey with data began during my bachelor's studies in molecular biology and has continued ever since.
+Most recently, I completed a data science course at Turing College, where I refined my Python skills and gained valuable knowledge in deep learning.

 ## 💡What I Do